ThePhD/sol2/README.md

 sol3 is checked by-hand for other platforms as well, including Android-based builds with GCC and iOS-based builds out of XCode with Apple-clang.
 It should work on both of these platforms, so long as you have the proper standards flags.

+## Creating a single header

+You can grab a single header (and the single forward header) out of the library [here](https://github.com/ThePhD/sol2/tree/develop/single).
+For stable version, check the releases tab on GitHub for a provided single header file for maximum ease of use.
+A script called [`single.py`](https://github.com/ThePhD/sol2/blob/develop/single/single.py) is provided in the repository if there's some bleeding edge change that hasn't been published on the releases page.
+You can run this script to create a single file version of the library so you can only include that part of it.
+Check `single.py --help` for more info.

+If you use CMake, you can also configure and generate a project that will generate the `sol2_single_header` for you.
+You can also include the project using CMake.
+Run CMake for more details.
+Thanks @Nava2, @alkino, @mrgreywater and others for help with making the CMake build a reality.

 ## Running the Tests

 Testing on Travis-CI and Appveyor use CMake.
 You can generate the tests by running CMake and configuring `SOL2_TESTS`, `SOL2_TESTS_SINGLE`, `SOL2_TESTS_EXAMPLES`, and `SOL2_EXAMPLES` to be on.
 Make sure `SOL2_SINGLE` is also on.

 You will need any flavor of python3 and an available compiler.
 The testing suite will build its own version of Lua and LuaJIT, so you do not have to provide one (you may provide one with the `LUA_LOCAL_DIR` variable).

 ## License